Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 “Marius,” adds Milky.

-“Caesar will do the same if he must,” says his bride.
+“Caesar will do the same if he must,” says Mud Face.
 “And the provincial garrisons will be ready for when he returns,”

 “What?” his Roman bride asks.